How to Choose the Best Medicare Plan

 Step 3: Compare Prescription Coverage Like a Pro (Part D vs. Built-In Coverage)

-Prescription coverage is where Medicare planning can quietly become expensive if you don’t check the details.
-If you choose Original Medicare (with or without Medigap), you’ll typically add a standalone Part D drug plan.
-Many Medicare Advantage plans include drug coverage (MAPD), but not all do—so you want to confirm whether drug coverage is included, and if not, how you’ll cover prescriptions without triggering late penalties.
+Prescription coverage is the quiet place where “good” Medicare plans become expensive.
+If you keep Original Medicare, you’ll typically add a standalone Part D plan.
+Many Medicare Advantage plans include drug coverage (MAPD), but not all do—so always confirm it.

 Step 4: Dental, Vision, Hearing, and “Extra” Benefits—How to Evaluate Them

-Original Medicare generally does not cover routine dental and vision care, which is why “extras” are a common reason retirees lean toward Medicare Advantage.
-Those benefits can be valuable, but you want to evaluate them with the same discipline you apply to medical and drug coverage.
-Dental can range from preventive-only to plans with meaningful allowances, but provider access and annual maximums matter.
-Vision and hearing coverage can be helpful, but they vary widely in network requirements and benefit amounts.
+Extras are a common reason retirees choose Medicare Advantage, and they can be valuable—when the networks and benefit limits match what you’ll actually use.
+Dental can range from preventive-only to plans with stronger allowances, but annual maximums and provider access matter.
+Vision and hearing benefits can also be useful, but they vary widely in network requirements and coverage levels.

 Step 5: Weigh Costs vs. Flexibility (Premium Isn’t the Whole Story)

-Choosing the best Medicare plan isn’t about finding the cheapest premium.
-It’s about choosing the best overall value for your likely care pattern and risk tolerance.
-A plan with a $0 premium can be an excellent fit for someone who is healthy, uses in-network providers, and is comfortable with cost-sharing and plan rules.
-That same plan can be a poor fit for someone who prefers wide provider flexibility, sees specialists frequently, or wants fewer moving parts and less exposure to changing copays year to year.
+The best Medicare plan is not the plan with the lowest monthly premium.
+It’s the plan with the best total value for your likely usage and your comfort with how care is managed.
+A low-premium plan can be an excellent fit for someone who uses in-network providers, has light-to-moderate medical usage, and is comfortable with copays and plan rules.
+That same plan can be frustrating for someone who sees specialists often, wants broad provider flexibility, or prefers a simpler, more predictable experience.

 Step 6: Timing Matters (Enrollment Windows and Penalties)

-Even the “perfect” plan becomes expensive if you enroll late or trigger penalties you could have avoided.
-Medicare has multiple enrollment windows, and the right one depends on whether you are turning 65, still working, or losing employer coverage.
-Many people assume they can “wait until they need it,” but that can create permanent penalties—especially for Part B and Part D—unless you qualify for a Special Enrollment Period.
+Even a “perfect” Medicare plan becomes expensive if you enroll late or trigger penalties you could have avoided.
+Your best path depends on your situation: turning 65, still working, retiring after 65, losing employer coverage, or changing coverage types.
+Many people assume they can wait until they “need it,” but Medicare timing doesn’t work that way—especially for Part B and Part D.

-If you’re retiring after 65, you want to be especially careful.
-Confirm whether your employer coverage was primary, whether it was considered creditable, and what your SEP timeline looks like.
-The details matter, and this is one reason we often help clients map the timeline before they pick a plan.
-If you want additional context, reference Part B penalty and SEP guidance so you can avoid the most common traps.
+If you are retiring after 65, confirm whether your employer plan was primary, whether it was creditable, and what your Special Enrollment Period timeline looks like.
+This is where costly mistakes happen, and it’s why we often map the timeline first, then select plan types second.
+If you want additional context, review Part B penalty and SEP guidance.

 Step 7: Review Annually (Because Plans Change)